Dushyantsharma25/FDA-assignments/README.md

 # FDA-assignments

-## Hey there , if you want to run codes on this repo,
+## Hey there , if you want to run codes of this repo,
 you can simply run this command for .py

 for linux and mac :-